Master of Science in Special Education

 Special Education Strategist (SES)

-The Master of Science in Special Education for the Special Education Strategist (SES) emphasis area is designed to prepare teachers as rural special education generalists.
+The Master of Science in Special Education for the Special Education Strategist (SES) emphasis area is designed to prepare teachers as special education generalists.
 Students who complete an SES degree will be trained to work with students who have intellectual/developmental disabilities, serious emotional disturbance, and specific learning disabilities.
 SES classes provide a firm foundation in theory, methods, assessment, and practical implementation of appropriate programming.
 Since SES students are generalists, they typically complete more practica experiences than students in other emphasis areas.

 SES admission recommendations.
 The faculty recommends that graduate students who choose to pursue an MSU Special Education Masters Degree that focuses on SES should be eligible for a North Dakota professional educator's license.